HuyNguyenAu/Basic-WPF-MVVM/README.md

-# Basic-WPF-MVVM
+# Minimal WPF MVVM
-Core files to implement MVVM.
+Core files to implement a minimal MVVM.